Developing Explanations Together

 Workshops for AI beginners

-TRR 318 offers hands-on workshops for people with an interest in artificial intelligence and no previous experience in this field.
+TRR 318 offers hands-on workshops for people with an interest in Artificial Intelligence and no previous experience in this field.
 The workshops are aimed at school classes, Stakeholders and medical students.

 To the workshops